-- CO1-Explain the nature Nature and Significance of Mathematics and its historical development with contribution of Mathematicians. - Describe the aimsCO2-Explain theInstructional Planning in Mathematics. - ← CO3-Explain the Approaches and objectives of teaching Mathematics at school level. - Demonstrate and apply skills to select and use different method of teaching Methods of Teaching Mathematics. - Demonstrate Competencies of planning for teaching Mathematics, organizing laboratory facilities and equipment designing pupil centered teaching learning experiences. - Demonstrate Skills to design and use various evaluation tools to measure learner achievement CO4-Explain the Teaching Learning Resources in Mathematics. - UnitCO5-Explain theAssessment and Evaluation for Mathematics Learning.
+- CO1-Explain the Nature and Significance of Mathematics. - CO2-Explain theInstructional Planning in Mathematics. - CO3-Explain the Approaches and Methods of Teaching Mathematics. - CO4-Explain the Teaching Learning Resources in Mathematics. - CO5-Explain the Assessment and Evaluation for Mathematics Learning.